 Acknowledgments

 The National Radio Astronomy Observatory, including Green Bank Observatory and the Very Long Baseline Array, is a facility of the National Science Foundation (NSF) operated under cooperative agreement by Associated Universities, Inc. (AUI).
 Part of this work was supported by Mid-Scale Research Infrastructure-1 award 2131866 from the NSF to AUI.
-Image processing by industry partners, Raytheon.
 Image Credit: NSF/AUI/NRAO/Raytheon.

 Disclaimer: Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), or other funding agencies.